nathancarter/weblurch/doc/plan.md

    third argument, an object mapping names to functions that should be installed in the worker environment.
 Store this object when you store the function itself.
+ * Extend the previous feature so that if one of the keys of that object is `importScripts`, then its value is used as an array, and the worker's `importScripts` function is applied to that array.
  * Ensure that the Background module passes to the `BackgroundFunction` constructor the object of functions to be installed in that function's scope.